WUSTL-CSE222-FS18/studio-01-studio_shanglin_jiemiao/README.md

 In this phase everyone is thinking like a Designer.
 Design thinking also relies on iterative refinement of work to suite the Customer.
 Are there ways it could be improved?
 Discuss the feedback and refine/update your work if needed.

 ***Q1.5 Based on the feedback, how might you change your solution?***
+##### Answer:
+- Our product will send you a warning when the estimated time is beyond the safety time.
+- Our product is designed to change the lightness to avoid dizziness.
+- Our product can warn you when you are off road.
 ## Part 1.7 Evaluation (5 minutes)

 Switch back to being a Customer and thinking about the product you want and the need it should meet.
 Pick three (3) Criteria cards that are most important to you and order them from most important to least important.

 ***Q1.6 List your three top Criteria:***
+1. Enjoyment
+2. Attraction
+3. Creativity

 ## Part 1.8: More Feedback (10 minutes total)